syncfusion/Flutter-docs/Flutter/pyramid-chart/getting-started.md

 The tooltip is used when you cannot display information using the data labels due to space constraints.

-The [`tooltipBehavior`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfFunnelChart/tooltipBehavior.html) property in chart is used to enable and customize the tooltip for the Funnel series.
+The [`tooltipBehavior`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfPyramidChart/tooltipBehavior.html) property in chart is used to enable and customize the tooltip for the pyramid series.
 The tooltip is enabled as demonstrated in the following code snippet.

 {% highlight dart %}